Help Docs

 Once the test is run, you're assigned a PWA badge.

-Root Cause Analysis (RCA) Report:
+Root Cause Analysis (RCA) Report

 You can retrieve indepth root cause analysis report for your DOWN monitors after 150 seconds of the monitor reporting the outage.
 RCA Report gives basic details about your monitor, outage details, recheck details and reasons for the outage.
 Root Cause Analysis automatically generates a plethora of information to arrive at a definite conclusion as to what triggered a downtime.
 RCA intends to determine the root cause of specific downtime or performance issue.
 A normal RCA report will comprise of the following details: